bpfman/bpfman/docs/developer-guide/documentation.md

 For example: [docs/governance/MEETINGS.md](https://github.com/bpfman/bpfman/blob/main/docs/governance/MEETINGS.md)

+!!!
+Note
-> **NOTE:** This works for the website generation, but if a Markdown file is viewed through Github (not the website), the link is broken.
+    This works for the website generation, but if a Markdown file is viewed through Github (not the website), the link is broken.
     So these files should only be linked from `docs/index.md` and `mkdocs.yml`.

 ### docs/developer-guide/api-spec.md